terrisgit/alpine-puppeteer-docker/README.md

-# puppeteer-alpine-docker-aws
+# puppeteer-alpine-docker

-Use Puppeteer in a Docker container using Alpine Linux with a ~/.aws directory
+Use Puppeteer in a Docker container.

 ## Requirements

 - Docker version 20 or later

-## Building the Image

-1. Modify build.sh per your needs
-2. `build.sh`

 ## Running a Shell in the Container